galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ![temperature vs annual precipitation](../../images/species-distribution-modeling/bioclim_enveloppe_plots.png)

-The optimum environmental parameters for this species (represented in green) is between 5°C and 15°C (on the graph, values are x10) with an annual precipitation between aproximatively 700mm and 1250mm.
+The optimum environmental parameters for this species (represented in green) is between 5°C and 15°C (on the graph, values are x10) with an annual precipitation between approximately 700mm and 1250mm.

 To visualize the suitability on the map, we can use the map prediction module.